 Library Services are provided on both the Middletown and Newburgh campuses.
 Designed to be welcoming places, each Library contains a mixture of comfortable seating, designated quiet areas, and a variety of study spaces that include carrels for individual study and tables for group work.
 The Information Commons spaces are busy, centrally located areas, where students can access a range of academic and technology resources carefully selected to support their learning and research.
 Within the Commons, the Libraries provide traditional research tools, databases and reference materials, Microsoft Office software, and both wired and wireless internet access.
 The electronic databases provide full-text and full-image journals, magazines and newspapers.
-Each library houses document scanners that allow students to create electronic files that may be sent by email.
 Help Desks located adjacent to the Commons are staffed by librarians and support staff to assist students with their research needs.